hitoshi-watase/sercrod/docs/reference/directives/save.md

 Internally, `*save` behaves as follows (conceptually):

-1. During render, Nablla finds an element `work` with `*save` or `n-save`.
+1. During render, Sercrod finds an element `work` with `*save` or `n-save`.
-2. Nablla clones `work` into `el`.
+2. Sercrod clones `work` into `el`.
-3. Nablla attaches:
+3. Sercrod attaches:

    - `el.addEventListener("click", () => { /* build JSON and download */ })`.

-4. Nablla appends `el` to the parent node and returns, without processing `el`’s children for further Nablla directives.
+4. Sercrod appends `el` to the parent node and returns, without processing `el`’s children for further Sercrod directives.

 On click, the handler: